-• The supplemental section of your Teacher's Manual (Appendix B) contains many suitable topics for writing across the curriculum.
+• Appendix B-17 to B-21 contains many suitable topics for writing across the curriculum.
 Examples include discussing the significance of a famous battle or contrasting two artists from a particular period.

 Additional Writing Activities

 Creative writing programs abound.
 You can find many wonderful books that teach creative writing and that offer clever and interesting topics.
 Always require use of a Student Writing Skills Checklist to be sure students are applying their newly learned skills.